HTMLPrint configuration file

 In fact, unless it is configured in other way or renamed, HTMLPrint will always use the configuration file named HTMLPRINT.INI.

 Also, since HTMLPrint stores its activation information in the configuration file, it will be deactivated if it doesn't find the default configuration file (no matter if it is configured to use any other file).
-Since the default configuration file is always saved in HTMLPrint directory, when entering the activation key HTMLPrint should run with Administrator privileges when it is activated (only the first time it runs), otherwise it would not be able to rewrite the configuration file as needed.
+Since the default configuration file is always saved in HTMLPrint directory, when entering the activation key HTMLPrint should run with Administrator privileges when it is activated (only the first time it runs), otherwise it would not be able to rewrite the configuration file as needed, because files in the Program Files directory cannot be modified without administrative Privileges.

 Besides storing the activation key, the configuration file is used to set all printing options.
 It can be edited easily using HTMLPrint (use the File > Configuration File > Edit menu) or with any text only editor like Notepad.
 The file always should be saved as an only text (ASCII) file with .ini file extension.